Element84/terraform-aws-stac-server/CONTRIBUTING.md

 **Updating the Default, Built-In stac-server Version**

-We prepackage a specific stac-server version with each release of this repository.
-To change this prepackaged version:
+We package a specific stac-server version with each release of this repository.
+To change this packaged version:

 1. Build stac-server and get its lambdas: `./utils/update-lambdas.bash v3.10.0`

-2. *Important* -- follow the steps in the PR template to note and propagate the change to appropriate files
+2. *Important* -- follow the steps in `.github/pull_request_template.md` to note and propagate the change to appropriate files